 What is the historical context of Claude Monet's Autoportrait?

-What artistic techniques did Monet employ in Autoportrait?
+What artistic techniques are evident in Autoportrait?

 What does Autoportrait reveal about Monet's self-perception?